ahmxdsawan/CIS-2520/A4/README.txt

 For A4:

-When you complie the program using the command "make" then execute the program using the command "./A4".
+When you compile the program using the command "make" then execute the program using the command "./A4".
 The program will automaticaly print out a new 20x10 new down heap algrothem.
 You are required to have a 20x10 number array

-To complite the program :-
+To compile the program :-

     1. make
     2. ./A4